Lackstress/rcl-uf.xyz/README.md

 ## 🏈 About

-RCL is a competitive Madden league with a **$500 Super Bowl Prize**.
+RCL is a competitive NFL Universe league with a **$500 Super Bowl Prize**.
 This is the official website featuring:

 - League information and schedule
 - Week 11 matchups with Game of the Week